noelboss/PageQueryBoss/README.md

 Build complex nested queries containing multipple fields and pages and return an array that can be parsed to JSON.
 This is usefull to fetch data for SPA and PWA.

-You can use this module to tranfrom a ProcessWire Page or PageArray (or RepeaterMatrixPageArray…) into an array or JSON.
-Queries can be nested.
+You can use it to tranfrom a ProcessWire Page or PageArray, even RepeaterMatrixPageArrays into an array or JSON.
+Queries can be nested and contain closures as callback functions.

 ## Installation